percona/percona-postgresql-operator/source/openshift.rst

 Install Percona Distribution for PostgreSQL on OpenShift
 ========================================================

-Percona Distribution for PostgreSQL Operator is a
-`Red Hat Certified Operator <https://connect.redhat.com/en/partner-with-us/red-hat-openshift-certification>`_.
-This means that Percona Operator is portable across hybrid clouds and fully supports the Red Hat OpenShift lifecycle.
+Following steps will allow you to install the Operator and use it to manage Percona Distribution for PostgreSQL on Red Hat OpenShift platform.
+For more information on the OpenShift, see its `official documentation <https://access.redhat.com/documentation/en-us/openshift_container_platform>`_.

 Following steps will allow you to install the Operator and use it to manage Percona Distribution for PostgreSQL on OpenShift.